 And you also have had some maybe not so good experiences with previous people that he's been with.
 Talk about those situations.

-Ann: Well, I think Dan told his partners, this is his fourth partner in all this time, "That my mom will accept you and she will love you, probably invite you to dinner, but she does not believe our relationship is right."
+Ann: Well, I think Dan told his partners, "That my mom will accept you and she will love you, probably invite you to dinner, but she does not believe our relationship is right."
 So, he kinda sets the stage for me and the relationship that I would have with them.

 And the first young man, Danny really felt that, I mean, he modeled on his parents' marriage, he felt like he and his partner would be forever together.
 I mean, that's just what he thought.
 Well, that lasted about two years and it crumbled.